galvez/vue-stator/README.md

 > return `Promise.resolve()` instead. **Or**, you can also simply switch to
 > `async/await` syntax and it will work just fine.

+## Vue Devtools

+`vue-stator` also has vue devtools integration.
+You can pass `devtools: false` as store option if you want to disable this.
+By default the value of Vue.config.devtools is used (which is false in production)

+Due to differences between Vuex and vue-stator there are some remarks:

+- reverting to a previous state doesnt reset newly added keys after that state
+- getters are shown as an object tree of the modules you use

 ## Vuex-like helpers

 ```js